Is Juicing Healthy? Advice from a Dietitian

 In addition, the heat processing and long term storage of juices will result in the degradation of certain nutrients, for example, vitamin C. We can’t be sure about the rainbow of important phytochemicals found in fresh produce – some, such as phenols, have been shown in the literature to remain present in processed juice while others are degraded rapidly.
 Note that many commercial juices have vitamin C added to them, which results in an impressive vitamin C content that wouldn’t be there otherwise.

-Seems pretty clear that in a society where we are more sedentary than ever and have a hard time keeping our weight and blood sugars in check, commercial juice should be off the table except as an occasional treat, preferably mixed with sparkling water or used in a recipe.
+Seems pretty clear that in a society where we are more sedentary than ever and have a hard time keeping our blood sugars in check, commercial juice should be an occasional drink, preferably eating alongside a meal, or mixed with sparkling water or used in a recipe.

-As easy as it is to dismiss juice based on blood sugar effects and the risk of weight gain, the research on the health benefits of juice, while inconclusive as a whole, provides some intriguing potential for including juice in your diet.
+As easy as it is to dismiss juice based on blood sugar effects, the research on the health benefits of juice, while inconclusive as a whole, provides some intriguing potential for including juice in your diet.
 We’re not talking apple juice here though.

 One of the current stars in beet juice.
 Beet is high in compounds called betalains, which are present in the juiced version.
 It is also high in naturally-occuring nitrates.
 Human clinical trials on beet juice have shown promise in improving physical endurance, blood pressure and even blood sugar response.